adonisjs/v5-docs/content/cookbooks/testing-adonisjs-apps.md

 Following are some of my favorites of Japa (I have written it, so I am bit biased as well)

 - There is no CLI to run tests.
-You can run your Javascript files directly and it will execute the tests.
+You can run your JavaScript files directly and it will execute the tests.
 - Uses [chai assert module](https://www.chaijs.com/guide/styles/#assert) for assertions
 - Boot time is [quicker](https://github.com/thetutlage/japa#faster-boot-time-) than Mocha and Ava.
 I have not benchmarked it against Jest yet.
 - Has pretty robust API for managing and creating tests.
 For example: